J0O0O0O0E/j000e.comPicsBackup/README.md

 # PicsBackup
-This is a img source for my sites.
+This is a img source repo for my sites.